 We are now at the stage where we are happy to announce and publish the 2013 draft rules for comment, feedback and consultation by IDF members.
 Most competitors see this as very boring stuff but the tech heads at the IDF have been busy bringing in some changes to streamline and improve the running of IDF events.
 For those not bothered to read the entire rule book here is an executive summary of the major changes we think most members will be interested in.
 For the full Rules and Regulations follow this link

 While glove, helmet, and leathers will need to be in a decent state of repair and submitted for technical inspection the IDF will no longer check skateboards via technical inspection prior to a race.
 The elements of skateboard are as such super stock and very rarely abused.
 The equipment ie. wheels, trucks, deck are also changed frequently during a race.
-The onus of having the required specifications on skateboard equipment now lay with the competitor and failure to abide by the specification will result in an on track conduct penalty.
+The responsibility of having the required specifications on skateboard equipment now lay with the competitor and failure to abide by the specification will result in an on track conduct penalty.

 Luge equipment by nature is very custom made and will be required along with safety gear to be presented to a full pre-race technical inspection.